 It surely is, regardless the size of the scheme!
 The video below shows a great example of how a small timber modular home was designed having in mind keeping a family together, enhancing multi-generational living and sharing responsibilities and costs.

-Do you include the 4 pillars of sustainability in your architectural projects?
+Do you include any of the 4 pillars of sustainability in your home’s projects?

 United Nations.
 1987.
 “Report of the World Commission on Environment and Development.”
 General Assembly Resolution 42/187, 11 December 1987.